SceneGATE: Scene-Graph based co-Attention networks for TExt visual question answering: Introduction

-However, assuming locationally closeness as "relatedness" could result in ambiguous relationships because irrelevant objects and the actual related objects might locate in similar positions around one same OCR token.
-In this work, we propose an explicit representation of the relationships between OCR tokens and their associated objects through constructing a novel scene graph structure that is specifically for TextVQA.
-Scene graph~\cite{johnson2018image} is a graph structure that annotates the attributes of objects and the relationships between objects of an image.
-Our TextVQA scene graph assigns OCR tokens as the attributes of objects to explicitly represent the affiliation of OCR tokens to their related objects.
-We encode the scene graph embedding via the semantic embeddings of the objects and OCR tokens in the scene graph.
-Therefore, compared to previous works, our scene graph can also capture the relationships between objects and OCR tokens from the semantic aspect.
-A semantic relation-aware attention module is then applied to identify the important relations to answer a given question.
-Moreover, we propose a Scene Graph based co-Attention Network (SceneGATE) that includes a co-attention module with two attention units: self-attention that boosts the intra-interactions for each modality and the guided-attention unit that uses the question features to guide the attention learning for the image and OCR token features.
-A positional relation-aware attention module is applied to the integrated visual features of objects and OCR tokens.
-The SceneGATE network operates on the two branches of scene graph features and the visual-level integrated multi-modal features in parallel, which enables the relationship learning from both positional and semantic level.
-The overall architecture of SceneGATE can be found in Figure ~\ref{fig:SceneGATE-archi}.
+To overcome this problem, we propose an explicit representation of the relationships between the OCR tokens and their associated objects in an image with the help of a scene graph.
+A scene graph~\cite{johnson2018image} is a graph structure that annotates the attributes of objects and the relationships between objects in an image.
+In this work, we propose a novel scene graph structure, specifically for TextVQA tasks, by assigning the OCR tokens as the attributes of objects to represent the affiliations of OCR tokens with their related objects.
+The scene graph embedding is encoded via the semantic embeddings of the objects and OCR tokens of the scene graph; thus, compared to previous works that only considered the visual features of objects, such scene graph embedding captures the relationships between objects and OCR tokens from the semantic aspect.
+A semantic relation-aware attention module is also applied to obtain the ultimate scene graph embedding that encodes the different semantic relationships between the objects and the OCR tokens.

-We summarize our main contributions as: 1) the first attempt to introduce a novel scene graph generation framework for TextVQA environment and use the scene graph for image representation in TextVQA task; 2) We propose and integrate Scene Graph-based Semantic Relation-Aware Attention with Positional Relation-Aware Attention to establish a complete interaction between each question word and visual features.